Updated Business & Finance processes in response to COVID-19 as of August 24, 2020

 Housing, Dining and Recreation Fees Refunds

-While the coronavirus outbreak (COVID-19) has disrupted Ohio State’s spring 2020 semester, the university remains committed to supporting students as they pursue their academic and career goals.
+While the coronavirus outbreak (COVID-19) disrupted Ohio State’s spring 2020 semester, the university remains committed to supporting students as they pursue their academic and career goals.

-Refunds for housing and dining fees for students who vacated the residence halls will be issued on April 3.
+Refunds for housing and dining fees for students who vacated the residence halls were issued on April 3.
 Recreational fees refunds apply to all students.
 The credited amounts represent the remaining 45 days of spring semester (calculated from March 16).
 BuckID funds and Dining Dollars will be rolled over as detailed on the University Dining Plans(link is external) page.

 Students are encouraged to set up direct deposit in My Buckeye Link.
 If direct deposit is set up by April 2, an electronic funds distribution will be made.
 All other refunds will be mailed to the student’s permanent address on file.